 After you work closely with a PEO, you will soon learn how much a PEO can become part of your long-term strategy, well beyond the merger and acquisition integration.

-PEO in China – New Horizons Global Partners
+PEO in China – Horizons

 The mergers and acquisitions process can be quite complex.
 It may involve many financial and legal details.